the-collab-lab/tcl-30-whats-near-me/PROJECT_BRIEF.md

 The goal of the project is to build a mobile web app that shows you [nearby Wikipedia entries](https://thenextweb.com/media/2013/05/29/wikipedia-surfaces-articles-based-on-your-location-and-wants-you-to-add-photos-with-your-mobile-phone/).

-This project is based on [whats-near.me](https://whats-near.me), a mobile web app I recently built for my own use.
+This project is based on [whats-near.me](https://whats-near.me), a mobile web app Andrew built for my own use.
 You’re welcome to look at the [GitHub repo for that site](https://github.com/segdeha/whats-near.me) if you get stuck and want a hint!

 ![Screenshots from whats-near.me](https://raw.githubusercontent.com/the-collab-lab/tcl-pilot-2020-05/master/screenshots.png)